totpen/some-stuff-about-me/README.md

 ### I'm a 24-year-old developer padawan from Buenos Aires, Argentina.

 I started my journey into coding a few months ago with HTML & CSS for website development.
-After been able to handle fully responsive website design, I jumped into JavaScript.
+After been able to handle fully responsive website design, I jumped into JavaScript and now I'm learning React so I can develop apps & complex sites.
 I also know some backend-languages like Python (pretty basic though) and SQL.

 Besides coding, I'm amazed with all the crypto environment and I've been working in the Data Analytics area since 2018 and as a freelancer doing a variety of projects such as community management, data visualizations, analytics, site-tagging and creative design.

 - 🤓 Started my journey down the web3 rabbit hole.
+- 📚 Learning React.js
 - 🤝 Looking to collaborate here in GitHub and expand my professional network.
 - 📞 You can contact me through Linkedin [@agustinpensotti](https://www.linkedin.com/in/agust%C3%ADnpensotti/)
 - 🎲 Random stuff about me: I'm a musician and I love mountains, lakes and hiking ⛰